List of Rehabs in Massachusetts

 For those who can’t afford private health insurance, Medicaid is their best chance of having assistance paying for treatment.
 But not everyone in this category qualifies for traditional Medicaid coverage, which is why Massachusetts has accepted federal aid to expand its Medicaid program.
 This allows more people to access discounted plans from participating private insurers, ultimately obtaining affordable coverage.

-The following insurers are available through Massachusett’s expanded Medicaid program:
+The following insurers are available through the Massachusetts Health Insurance Marketplace 2023 Guide:

 - Fallon Community Health Plan